Vagus nerve stimulation: Adverse events related to the surgical procedure

-There is evidence that VNS can induce sleep apnea in as many as 28% of adult patients.
+One small study found sleep apnea in as many as 28% of adults with epilepsy treated with VNS.

+Another small study found significant daytime drowsiness, which could be relieved by reducing the stimulation intensity.

+Because vagal tone can reduce heart rate, VNS carries the risk of bradycardia (excessively slow heart rate, and even of stopping the heart.

+A range of side effects are possible but rare.

 Devices and procedures

+Intravenous devices

-The device consists of a generator the size of a matchbox that is implanted under the skin below the person’s collarbone.
-Lead wires from the generator are tunnelled up to the patient’s neck and wrapped around the left vagus nerve at the carotid sheath, where it delivers electrical impulses to the nerve.
+The device consists of a generator the size of a matchbox that is implanted under the skin below the person's collarbone.
+Lead wires from the generator are tunnelled up to the patient's neck and wrapped around the left vagus nerve at the carotid sheath, where it delivers electrical impulses to the nerve.

 Implantation of the VNS device is usually done as an out-patient procedure.
 The procedure goes as follows: an incision is made in the upper left chest and the generator is implanted into a little "pouch" on the left chest under the collarbone.
 A second incision is made in the neck, so that the surgeon can access the vagus nerve.
 The surgeon then wraps the leads around the left branch of the vagus nerve, and connects the electrodes to the generator.
 Once successfully implanted, the generator sends electric impulses to the vagus nerve at regular intervals.
 The left vagus nerve is stimulated rather than the right because the right plays a role in cardiac function such that stimulating it could have negative cardiac effects.
 The "dose" administered by the device then needs to be set, which is done via a magnetic wand; the parameters adjusted include current, frequency, pulse width, and duty cycle.

+Example of stimulation metrics

+The intravenous VNS system produced by LivaNova has stated default settings for use in depression of output power 1.25mA, frequency 20 Hz and pulse width 250 μs, with operation occurring for 30 seconds every 5 minutes (giving a work cycle of 10%).
+The non-invasive gammaCore device delivers 5000 Hz pulses at a frequency of 25 Hz at an intensity of up to 60mA or 30V.
+Stimulations may be administered for up to two minutes in one sitting, and a maximum of 30 stimulations can be delivered over a 24h period.

+External devices

-"Wearable" devices are being tested and developed that involve transcutaneous stimulation and do not require surgery.
-Electrical impulses are targeted at the aurical (ear), at points where branches of the vagus nerve have cutaneous representation; such devices had been tested in clinical trials for treatment resistant major depressive disorder as of 2017.
+External devices work by transcutaneous stimulation and do not require surgery.
+Electrical impulses are targeted at the cervical branch of the vagus nerve in the neck, or aurical (ear), at points where branches of the vagus nerve have cutaneous representation.
+Auricular VNS should be located at the concha or inner tragus.

+The GammaCore transcutaneous cervical VNS system is recommended by The National Institute for Health and Care Excellence (NICE) for cluster headaches.